saadfrhan/node-inquirer-timer-cli/README.md

 # Timer CLI

-This is a minimal CLI tool that can be used to:
+This is a CLI tool that can be used to:

 - set a timer or start a stopwatch.
 - You can pause/resume the timer/stopwatch by pressing `p`.